mrcagney/kml2geojson/README.rst

 - Added type hints.
 - Updated dependencies and removed version caps.
 - Dropped support for Python versions less than 3.8.
+- Switched from Travis CI to Github Actions.

 5.0.1, 2021-10-11